 “Here try this… But first – let me tell you what it will do to you.
 How it’ll make you feel” (Little did I know – I would become addicted to snorting cocaine).

 These were the words he said to me that night.
 I had a long drive ahead of me after working for ten hours behind the chair.
-He told me it would keep me alert and I didn’t have to worry about falling asleep at the wheel.
+He told me it would keep me alert, and I didn’t have to worry about falling asleep at the wheel.
 I trusted him because I knew he loved me, or at least that’s what he said.
 Skeptical, but I tried it anyway.

-Just a taste of what helped me…
+This is just a glimpse of what helped me:

 “Keep on asking, and it will be given you; keep on seeking, and you will find; keep on knocking, and it will be opened to you.”
 Matthew 7:7

-“All you have to do to change your world is change the way you think about it.” – unknown
+“All you have to do to change your world is change the way you think about it.” – unknown.

-“Every morning you are handed 24 golden hours.
+“Every morning, you are handed 24 golden hours.
 They are one of the few things in this world that you get free of charge.
 If you had all the money in the world, you couldn’t buy an extra hour.
 What will you do with this priceless treasure?
 Remember, you must use it, as it is given only once.
-Once wasted you cannot get it back.” -unknown
+Once wasted, you cannot get it back.” -unknown.

 “Man cannot always control the conditions with which he is confronted, but he can control his responses to them.” – Viktor Frankl, 1969